molily/molily.de/_posts/2019-02-03-testing-angular.md

 ### Testing Services: Summary

-In a nutshell, testing Services is easier than testing other Angular application parts.
+All in all, testing Services is easier than testing other Angular application parts.
 Most Services have a clear purpose and a well-defined public API.

 If the Service under test depends on another Service, a unit test needs to the fake the dependency.
 This is probably the hardest part, but takes the same effort as faking Services that are Component dependencies.

-Angular ships with numerous Services like `HttpClient` that are commonly used in your own Services.
-These can be replaced with fakes quite easily.
-For some central Services, Angular offers tools for intercepting and verifying calls.
+Angular ships with crucial Services that are commonly used in your own Services.
+Since Angular intends to be testable, Angular also offers tools to replace them with fakes.

 We have used the `HttpClientTestingModule` for testing a Service that depends on `HttpClient`.
-Similarly, there is the [`RouterTestingModule`](https://angular.io/api/router/testing/RouterTestingModule) for testing Services that depend on `Router` and `Location`, for example.
+To name another example, there is the [`RouterTestingModule`](https://angular.io/api/router/testing/RouterTestingModule) for testing Services that depend on `Router` and `Location`.

 ## Testing Directives